-If you and your spouse are going through a divorce, it can be difficult to know how to talk to your children about this change.
+If you and your spouse are going through a divorce in Fairfax VA, it can be difficult to know how to talk to your children about this change.
 However, researchers believe that talking to children about divorce is extremely beneficial to them.
 Divorce is a confusing time and open conversations can help children make better sense of what is going on in their family.
 If you are in need of advice on how to approach the topic of divorce with your children, try using these tips to make the conversation go more smoothly.

 Approach Divorce Discussions as a Team